 Individual universities in Israel set different application deadlines for PhD candidates.
 In fact, some universities are open for PhD applications all year round.

 All PhD applications require significant thought and time to ensure that you have fully understood your research plans and study objectives.

 The university will need to consider the research proposal as well as your qualifications, referees and transcripts which can all take some time.

-While this process may take 3 - 5 months, make sure you leave enough time to apply for your student visa as well.
+While this process may take between three and five months, make sure you leave enough time to apply for your student visa as well.

-Most nationalities do not require a visa for visits to Israel that are shorter than 3 months.
-However, students intending to stay for longer this, such as PhD candidates, will need to apply for an A2 student visa.
+Most nationalities do not require a visa for visits to Israel that are shorter than three months.
+However, students intending to stay for longer than this, such as PhD candidates, will need to apply for an A2 student visa.

-There is a non refundable administrative processing fee of approximately US $29 (£20).
+There is a non-refundable administrative processing fee of USD $47.
 The processing time is approximately 2 weeks.